 Tucson man charged with voting in 2 states in 2016 election

 TUCSON, Ariz.
-(AP) — A Tucson man is facing felony charges for allegedly voting in the 2016 presidential election in two different states.
+(AP) — A Tucson man faces felony charges accusing him of voting in the 2016 presidential election in two different states.

-Prosecutors say Jumper voted twice in the election — once in Pima County and then in Washoe County in Nevada.
+Prosecutors allege Jumper voted twice in the election — once in Pima County and then in Washoe County in Nevada.

 He also is charged with making false declarations by signing sworn statements in both places that he was registered to vote in that state.